A call to recast the British- Irish relationship without always angling for Irish unity

 Ultimately, a new political management framework, likely under a new Treaty to augment the 1998 Agreement, and anchored within the essence of ‘two states, one system’ thinking, will be the arena to which bilateral Ireland-UK conversations will logically return (if logic has its way).

 This adds ambition to the familiar call to revive the three strands.
 The trendy view in Dublin is that little Britain isolated itself by Brexit leaving Ireland flourishing and happy as part of big Europe.
-Kearney takes the unfashionable view that the UK and Ireland have to rebuild their closer good for their mutual benefit, not only for Northern Ireland
+Kearney takes the unfashionable view that the UK and Ireland have to rebuild their hitherto close relationship for their mutual benefit, not only for Northern Ireland

 Ultimately, the question we are facing across Ireland and the UK is this: how do we successfully organise ourselves collectively across these islands for sustainable coexistence?
 That needs to be driven by the interrogation of hard evidence and engagement, not by the ideology or myopia of Holy Grails.